Ex-Colombian rebel leader goes missing, raises concerns

-BOGOTA, Colombia (AP) — U.N. authorities say an ex-rebel leader in Colombia recently freed from prison and sworn into Congress has gone missing, raising concerns for his safety.
+BOGOTA, Colombia (AP) — U.N. authorities said Monday that an ex-rebel leader in Colombia recently freed from prison and sworn into Congress has gone missing, raising concerns for his safety.

-United Nations workers assisting in Colombia’s peace process said Monday that Seuxis Hernandez abandoned his security detail granted lawmakers.
+United Nations workers assisting in Colombia’s peace process said Seuxis Hernandez abandoned his security detail granted lawmakers.

 The former leftist rebel best known by his alias Jesus Santrich was elected last year to one of 10 seats guaranteed to ex-combatants with the Revolutionary Armed Forces of Colombia as part of a 2016 peace deal ending a half-century of conflict.